drfeelgood13/anki/README.md

 URL: https://github.com/drfeelgood13/anki

-Number of lines of code and the tool used to count it: 113.385 LOC, Lizard
+Number of lines of code and the tool used to count it: 35.149 (31% out of 113.385) LOC, Lizard

 Programming language: Python